Sitemap

 Favorite track: “Que reste-t-il de nose amours?”

 After the solo experiment that was STOCKHOLM, it looked like Hynde might have simply returned to work under the Pretenders name.
-But five years later, the rock musician came out with a surprising dive into jazz and the first of two cover albums so far.
+But over five years later, the biggest gap between her records, the rock musician came out with a surprising dive into jazz and started focusing on covers for the majority of her albums so far.
 So hence, my point in the introduction about how Hynde’s solo records might not be the greatest display of her songwriting prowess.
 But in spite of VALVE BONE WOE and its successor not fully showcasing the musician’s wholly original compositions, they do illustrate Hynde’s ability to powerfully reinterpret others’ great songs.
 And they do so in a lowkey, almost somber mode that reveals a tired, reflective, or even just relaxed side of the woman who even recently (as on the Pretenders’ HATE FOR SALE [2020]) has rocked hard.
 But in relation and specific to VALVE BONE WOE: Hynde and her “Valve Bone Woe Ensemble” interpret everyone from the Beach Boys to Frank Sinatra to John Coltrane.
 But indeed, much of the record is an ode to music and standards from the 1930s and ’40s, and Hynde does so with, as mentioned, a lounge-y jazz sound.
 “Que reste-t-il de nose amours?,” the final track on VALVE BONE WOE, is a great, soothing example of the richness Hynde brings to already rich songs, and the conclusion to a surprising record from the frontwoman of the Pretenders.

 #1 — STANDING IN THE DOORWAY: CHRISSIE HYNDE SINGS BOB DYLAN (2021)